12mre1/12mre1.github.io/_posts/2021-06-06-Cournot-vs-Bertrand-Competition.md

 Within any industry, the firm must constantly make decisions in order to compete in the market.
 This note compares two of the earliest models of firm dynamics in a competitive market: __Cournot competition__, and __Bertrand competition__.
 In the former, firms compete on the basis of quantity produced, while in the latter, they compete on price.

 ## Cournot Competition

+Invented by __Antoine Augustin Cournot__ in the mid 17th century, this model relies primarily on the belief that firms compete on the basis of quantity of goods produced.
+In this setting, firms are treated solely as a producer (among other identical producers), so there are no demand-side considerations beyond the market price, which is solely a function of quantity demanded.

 ### Technical Assumptions

+This model is an obvious simplification of a true economy, but it does still yield useful properties.
+Under Cournot Competition, we assume the following rules:

+1. _There are a large number of firms, or at least enough for pure competition to be feasible._ Under this setting, any deviation from market demand would result in any one firm being priced out of the market.
+Thus, in equilibrium (more on this later), all firms will have the same price.

+2. _Firms choose their quantity of supply with the sole objective of profit maximization_.
+In reality, there are many other aspects that factor into a firm's governance, but in this setting, the only thing that matters to each firm is profit.
+Also behind the scenes here is the assumption that all firms behave rationally.

 ### Profit Maximization
 ### The Cournot Theorem
 ### Nash Equilibrium and Best Response Functions